MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XXV-Employee-Benefits-Security-Administration-Department-Labor/subchapter-L-Group-Health-Plans/part-2590-Rules-Regulations-Group-Health-Plans/subpart-D-Surprise-Billing-Transparency-Requirements/section-2590.717-2.md

 (v) The total amount of certified IDR entity fees paid to the certified IDR entity under paragraph § 2590.716-8(d)(1) of this part (as applied by paragraph (b)(1) of this section) during the month for determinations involving air ambulance services.

-(c) *Applicability date.* The provisions of this section are applicable with respect to plan years beginning on or after January 1, 2022.
+(c) *Applicability date.* The provisions of this section are applicable with respect to plan years beginning on or after January 1, 2022, except that paragraphs (b)(1), (2), and (3) and (b)(4)(iv)(F) of this section regarding payment determinations are applicable with respect to services provided or furnished on or after October 25, 2022, for plan years beginning on or after January 1, 2022.

 [86 FR 56121, Oct.
-7, 2021]
+7, 2021, as amended at 87 FR 52651, Aug.
+26, 2022]